Grafton Group (OTCMKTS:GROUF) Reaches New 12-Month High at $14.30

-Shares of Grafton Group plc (OTCMKTS:GROUF) reached a new 52-week high during trading on Tuesday .
-The stock traded as high as $14.30 and last traded at $14.30, with a volume of 0 shares changing hands.
+Grafton Group plc (OTCMKTS:GROUF) shares reached a new 52-week high during mid-day trading on Monday .
+The stock traded as high as $14.30 and last traded at $14.30, with a volume of 0 shares traded.
 The stock had previously closed at $14.30.

-Several analysts have commented on the stock.
+GROUF has been the subject of several recent research reports.
 Berenberg Bank reissued a “buy” rating on shares of Grafton Group in a research report on Friday, January 29th.
-Zacks Investment Research raised shares of Grafton Group from a “hold” rating to a “buy” rating and set a $14.00 price target for the company in a research report on Tuesday, March 2nd.
+Zacks Investment Research upgraded Grafton Group from a “hold” rating to a “buy” rating and set a $14.00 price target for the company in a report on Tuesday, March 2nd.

 Grafton Group plc engages in the distribution, retailing, and manufacturing businesses in Ireland, the Netherlands, and the United Kingdom.
 Its Distribution segment distributes building and plumbing materials to professional trades people engaged in residential repair, maintenance, and improvement projects, as well as in residential and other new build construction.